emmajanedrews/base-template/_posts/2018-04-17-how-to-buy-and-sell-a-home-simultaneously.md

 {% include pullquote.html %}

-There are a lot of steps involved, but tackling it this way allows us to take action promptly and swiftly and can prevent those double payments. &nbsp;If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
+There are a lot of steps involved, but tackling it this way allows us to take action promptly and swiftly and can prevent those double payments.
+If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.